algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 It has been decided to add another feature with the NFC such as an unlock one.
 After pressing the NFC against the device for two seconds it would unlock it. \
 Moreover, this feature will override the previous one.
 In the case of an alarm ringing it could stop the alarm and unlock the device if you press the NFC against the sensor for two seconds.

-### Undervolting

-**Undervolting**[^9] would be used to lower the energy consumption in specific modes such as the lock and the unlock. \
-However, after a second look at it, it has been decided not to implement it due to the risk of damaging the product in itself.

 ## Future Improvements

 Considering the short amount of time given and the important amount of tasks and requirements the project has.
 It has been decided to postpone some of them, deemed non-critical to the completion of the SportShield project in the short term. \